longturn/freeciv21/docs/Manuals/Program/freeciv21-server.rst

 * default/nationlist.ruleset

 These files are for the default ruleset for the game (civ2civ3), which are loaded if you do not use the `--ruleset` arguement.
-Alternate rules can be loaded with the ``rulsetdir`` direcctive in a start up script.
+Alternate rules can be loaded with the ``rulsetdir`` directive in a start up script.
 Type ``help resetdir`` at the server command prompt for more information.